Glenn Close: Reception, acting style, and legacy

 Close is regarded as an extraordinarily versatile actress with an immersive acting style and a considerable range.
 Vanity Fair remarked how Close is "long considered one of the great actresses of our time."
 James Lipton described her as an actor who "can find an outstanding number of layers in a role or a single moment; she is a supple actor who performs subtle feats."
-Close is also professionally trained by acting coach Harold Guskin, who also mentored Kevin Kline, Bridget Fonda, and James Gandolfini.
+Close was also professionally trained by acting coach Harold Guskin, who also mentored Kevin Kline, Bridget Fonda, and James Gandolfini.
 Working with Guskin, Close learned several important lessons, which she said she's applied to her career as well as her life.
 One such lesson, she claims, was to "read the lines off the page" and remembering to breathe.
 Close states, "You have to maintain a certain openness, and if you don't maintain that, you lose something vital as an actor.
 It's how we're wired, and it's not a bad thing."
 Close says that she went to every rehearsal in order to master her acting skills.

 On method acting, Close claims that while she found it an interesting technique, it was not her preferred style.
 Although Close does extensive research and preparation for her roles, she also relies less on the technicality of a performance saying, "Good acting I think is like being a magician, in that you make people believe; because it's only when they believe that they are moved.
 And I want people to get emotionally involved.
 I think technique is important but it isn't everything.
 You can have a great technical actor who'll leave people cold.
 That's not my idea of great acting.
 As audience, I don't want to be aware of acting."
 Longtime collaborator and playwright Christopher Hampton describes Close as an actress who can very easily convey "a sense of strength and intelligence."
 Hampton worked on Sunset Boulevard and the stage production of Dangerous Liaisons, later casting Close in the movie version of the latter production.
 "Glenn is often described as having a glacial or distant quality about her, but in person she's the absolute opposite: warm and intimate," says actor Iain Glen, who co-starred with her in the 2002 stage production of A Streetcar Named Desire.
 "She was able to bring strength to the role, she was able to completely access that vulnerability.
 There was a real softness to her."